mapeditor/tiled/docs/reference/tmx-map-format.rst

    in the format ``0xCECECECE`` (where each C is a corner color and each E is an edge color, from right to left clockwise, starting with the top edge)
+-  **hflip**: Whether the tile is flipped horizontally.
+This only affects the tile image, it does not change the meaning of the wangid.
+See :ref:`Tile flipping <tmx-tile-flipping>` for more info. (defaults to false)
+-  **vflip**: Whether the tile is flipped vertically.
+This only affects the tile image, it does not change the meaning of the wangid.
+See :ref:`Tile flipping <tmx-tile-flipping>` for more info. (defaults to false)
+-  **dflip**: Whether the tile is flipped on its diagonal.
+This only affects the tile image, it does not change the meaning of the wangid.
+See :ref:`Tile flipping <tmx-tile-flipping>` for more info. (defaults to false)

 .. _tmx-layer: